techtown-training/git-github-boot-camp/labs/2.1-getting-started-with-github/01-starring.md

 # Starring Repositories

-Find a repository you find interesting and click the star button:
+Find a repository you find interesting and click the Star button:

 ![Starring](../../img/github-starring-1.png)